-- Use auxiliary handle(s), if supplied with the tool.
-Loss of control can cause personal injury. - Hold power tool by insulated gripping surfaces, when performing an operation where the cutting accessory may contact hidden wiring.
-Cutting accessory contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock. - Use clamps or other practical way to secure and support the workpiece to a stable platform.
+- Hold power tool by insulated gripping surfaces when performing an operation where the fastener may contact hidden wiring.
+Fasteners contacting a "live" wire may make exposed metal parts of the power tool "live" and could give the operator an electric shock. - Use clamps or other practical way to secure and support the workpiece to a stable platform.
 Holding the work by hand or against your body is unstable and may lead to loss of control. - Wear safety goggles or other eye protection.
 Hammering and drilling operations cause chips to fly.
-Flying particles can cause permanent eye damage. - Keep a firm grip on the tool at all times.
-Do not attempt to operate this tool without holding it with both hands.
-Operating this tool with one hand will result in loss of control.
-Breaking through or encountering hard materials such as re-bar may be hazardous as well. - Accessories and tool may get hot during operation.
-Wear gloves when handling them if performing heat producing applications such as hammerdrilling and drilling metals. - Do not operate this tool for long periods of time.
-Vibration caused by hammer action may be harmful to your hands and arms.
-Use gloves to provide extra cushion and limit exposure by taking frequent rest periods.
+Flying particles can cause permanent eye damage. - Accessories and tools get hot during operation.
+Wear gloves when touching them. - Do not operate this tool for long periods of time.
+Vibration caused by tool action may be harmful to your hands and arms.
+Use gloves to provide extra cushion and limit exposure by taking frequent rest periods